-4.2.2 Reducing Multi-User Interaction Conflicts
+4.1.7 Reducing Multi-User Interaction Conflicts

-As already mentioned, to reduce multi-user interaction conflicts caused by the single-focus model, we have developed the concept of task-based focus [9].
+As already mentioned, to reduce multi-user interaction conflicts caused by the singlefocus model, we have developed the concept of task-based focus [9].
 The task-based focus model support concurrent user inputs without relying on user identification capabilities of the hardware.
 According to the single focus model anytime a new touch occurs on the interaction surface the graphical object under this new touch point will gain the focus, while the prior object that was in focus will lose it (i.e. a blur event).
 In JavaFX, the default behaviour of text entry controls and PopupWindow-based menus strongly depends on the single focus model, which makes it impossible for multiple users to interact simultaneously using these controls.
-For example, a TextField control requires to be first selected to exclusively gain the focus, visual elements like the text cursor-used to provide feedback to the user-are not displayed.
+For example, a TextField control requires to be first selected to exclusively gain the focus in order to receive and display key input events from the keyboard.
+Furthermore, without setting the focus, visual elements like the text cursor-used to provide feedback to the user-are not displayed.
 Consequently, multiple users cannot write simultaneously into different text input controls, at least not without battling for the focus or falling back into turn taking strategies.
-The same holds for JavaFX PopupWindow-based menu controls (e.g.,

-ComboBox, ChoiceMenu, ContextMenu).
+The same holds for JavaFX PopupWindow-based menu controls (e.g., ComboBox, ChoiceMenu, ContextMenu).
 By default, these PopupWindow-based menus disappear immediately after they lose the focus (i.e. as soon as a touch occurs outside the PopupWindow).
 With multiple users interacting on a tabletop, this may happen even before the user was able to make any selection.

 To overcome these limitations we introduce the concept of a focus area to resolve conflicts caused by the single-user focus model.
 A focus area is a specific area of a user interface that contains one or more widgets where only one widget can be selected to gain the focus at a time.
 The selected widget remains in focus until any other user event occurs within the same focus area.
 A focus area is determined by simply defining a graphical object (Node) as the starting node.
 The focus area then extends from the starting node to all of its child nodes.
 Fig. 4 illustrates the concept of focus areas.
 As the root node of the Advanced Search dialogue (a simple Pane) was defined as a focus area, each child node (like the "Author" text field and the "Media" drop-down menu) shares the same focus.
 If a second instance of this dialogue is opened, it also holds its own focus.
-While every touch event outside of the red (respective blue area) does not interfere with the controls in the focus area, clicks inside the focus area will lead to a focus area either explicitly by defining the object itself as starting node (the dialogue pane) or implicitly when being a nested node of a starting node (the text fields and drop down menus).
+While every touch event outside of the red (respective blue area) does not interfere with the controls in the focus area, clicks inside the focus area will lead to a focus behaviour as it is expected from single user applications.
+As one can see, a node can be assigned to a focus area either explicitly by defining the object itself as starting node (the dialogue pane) or implicitly when being a nested node of a starting node (the text fields and drop down menus).
 More details can be found in [9].